Matilda the Musical (film): Plot

-Before school, Matilda tells Mrs. Phelps a story about an escapologist who falls in love with and marries an acrobat.
-Arriving at school, Matilda and her fellow new student Lavender are warned about the terrible way the students are treated there.
-In Honey's classroom, Matilda solves a complex mathematical equation on the board and confesses that she loves reading most.
-An impressed Honey asks Trunchbull to move Matilda to a more advanced class, but Trunchbull refuses to let Matilda be an exception to the rules.
-At home, when Matilda criticizes her father, he rips her book apart and wrongly sends her to bed; she retaliates again by gluing his hat to his head.
-The next day, Matilda leads the students in protecting classmate Nigel from wrongful punishment.
-But Trunchbull instead aims her towards Amanda Thripp and throws her over the fence.
+Arriving at school, Matilda and fellow new student Lavender are warned about the terrible way the students are treated.
+In Miss Honey's classroom, Matilda solves a complex mathematical equation on the board left there from a class for adults.
+An impressed Miss Honey asks Trunchbull to move Matilda to a class with older children, but Trunchbull refuses to let Matilda be an exception to the rules.
+At home, when Matilda criticises her father, he rips her library book apart; the next day, she retaliates by putting glue in his hat.